AfkBranta/2b-Utils/README.md

 # 2b-Utils
-2b2t Utils to check Queue Lengths and the Players in Queue
+A simple terminal application to check Queue Lengths and the Players in Queue

+# Credits
+thank you [Tycrek](https://github.com/tycrek) for creating [2bqueue.info](https://2bqueue.info)